A Deep Dive Into Bonk— The Solana-Based Memecoin

 Bonk follows in the footsteps of other famous dog-themed meme coins like Shiba Inu and Dogecoin, albeit one that launched during a bear market.

-Over the past week, BONK experienced an impressive rally of over 2,000%, although prices have fallen by over 66% since highs reached on Jan.
+At the start of 2023, BONK experienced an impressive rally of over 2,000%, although prices have fallen by over 66% since highs reached on Jan.
 5.

 This has resulted in the team burning 5 trillion $BONK tokens, worth almost $1 million at the time, to reduce tokens in circulation and backstop the price decline.
 The current supply is 94.1 trillion $BONK, and the token has over 117K holders, according to Solscan.